Sask. woman, accused of faking own death, says she had 'no choice' but to flee

 Dawn Walker is charged with entering the U.S. illegally and parental abduction

-The Saskatoon woman accused of staging the disappearance of herself and her son has issued a statement to CBC News from an Oregon jail.
+The Saskatoon woman accused of staging the disappearance of herself and her child has issued a statement to CBC News from an Oregon jail.

-"I left Saskatoon because I feared for my safety and that of my son," Walker said in a written statement to CBC News.
-She didn't name the person she said she fears, but Walker has previously made domestic violence allegations against her ex, who is the father of her seven-year-old son.
+"I left Saskatoon because I feared for my safety and that of my [child]," Walker said in a written statement to CBC News.
+She didn't name the person she said she fears, but Walker has previously made domestic violence allegations against her ex, who is the father of her child.

 Police have said the domestic violence allegations were investigated, but no evidence was found to support them.